Perspective | The best way to secure the Capitol is to make D.C. a state

 The delay in surging troops to help the Capitol Police cost lives.
 As right-wing rioters overwhelmed Capitol Police, killing an officer and badly injuring others, the District dispatched police officers — many of them D.C. residents — and at least 58 of them were injured, too.
 They were beaten and clubbed defending a building in which many had no voting representation.
 The costs could have been even higher.
 Some rioters appeared intent on taking members of Congress hostage, and they came alarmingly close to reaching Senate and House members.

 D.C. statehood would therefore not only represent progress for the cause of democratic representation; it would also make it easier to prevent something like the travesty of last week from happening again.
 A bill that would make the District a state, H.R.
 51, is pending before Congress.
 It cleared the House last session and has more than 200 co-sponsors and support from President-elect Joe Biden and nearly all Democratic senators.
 Since Democrats hold a slim majority and Republicans uniformly oppose the bill, passage would require flipping the last four holdouts: Democratic Sens.
-Kyrsten Sinema and Mark Kelly, Angus King (Maine) and Joe Manchin III (W.Va.) and then a Senate rules change, exempting statehood bills from the cloture vote needed to override the filibuster, thus allowing the bill to pass by simple majority.
+Kyrsten Sinema and Mark Kelly (Ariz.), Angus King (Maine) and Joe Manchin III (W.Va.) and then a Senate rules change, exempting statehood bills from the cloture vote needed to override the filibuster, thus allowing the bill to pass by simple majority.
 (The Senate made similar rules changes for federal judicial nominations in 2013 and 2017.)
 Should those two things happen — and Manchin said after the riot he has not ruled out statehood — the event may have changed the political calculus.
 The bill could pass in Biden’s first 100 days, something Bowser has lobbied for.

 Months ago, Sen. Tom Cotton (R-Ark.) mockingly asked: “Would you trust Mayor Bowser to keep Washington safe if she were given the powers of a governor?”
 Last Wednesday, Bowser’s attempts to dispatch District guard troops and police officers to defend Congress, and the heroism of these District service members, decisively refuted Cotton’s claims.
 The mayor and these troops and officers defended Congress not out of partisan opposition to the president but out of an oath-bound duty to protect the Constitution.
 After Wednesday, one cannot in good conscience claim local Guard members and police officers will not protect the Capitol.